brettz9/httpquery/README.md

-*HTTP query protocol with proof-of-concept implementations obtaining subsets of remote HTML data via XPath or CSS Selectors, essentially working like an XML database, but allowing use of medium-sized static files*
+*HTTP query protocol with proof-of-concept implementations obtaining subsets of remote HTML data via XPath or CSS Selectors, essentially providing the likes of a native XML database, but without need for any importing of data (the server will simply read your static HTML/XML files on demand and deliver a subset of this data as queried by the user or application).

 Components
 ==========